Background

 Impact protection

-If vehicles need to come close to the tank (eg for fuelling or refuelling) impact protection such as railings, bollards should be installed.
+If vehicles need to come close to the tank, for example, for filling or refuelling, impact protection such as railings or, bollards must be installed.

 Spill containment

-Be sure that the spill containment can contain the fuel that may spill and any spilt dangerous goods do not mix with other dangerous goods or hazardous substances that are not compatible.
-This is important during fuelling and refuelling activities, as the spillage can contaminate soil, waterways and drains.
+Be sure that the spill containment can contain the fuel that may spill and any spilt dangerous goods do not mix with other not compatible dangerous goods or hazardous substances.
+This is important during filling and refuelling activities, as the spillage can contaminate soil, waterways and drains.

 You must also have equipment and materials to clean up fuel escapes, spills or leaks kept on your farm, and accessible to persons on the farm at all times.

-Note: Bunding is the system most used for containing fuel spillages.
-It can be retrofitted to existing buildings and outdoor installations, concrete or earth bunding (temporary berm or ridge of compacted earth) are often used.
+Bunding is the system most used for containing fuel spillages.
+It can be retrofitted to existing buildings and outdoor installations.
+Concrete or compacted earth bunding are often used.
+Bunding must be kept clean and remain clear of debris and all excess water.
+The bund drain value should always remain closed when dangerous goods are being stored.

 Examples of impact protection and spill containment